268368132i/fs_ctl/python/README.md

 </condition>
 ```

-Here you can see that `ext_authenticated` reflects whether the user has access and `conf_flags` provide conference settings according user's permissions.
+Here you can see that `ext_authenticated` reflects whether the user has access and `conf_flags` provides conference settings according to user's permissions.

 **Check database access settings** at the beginning of the script.

 You might need to check FreeSwitch's documentation for executing python scripts.

 ---

 **`comm_socket.py`** is a simple wrapper for FreeSwitch's ESL to text based Unix socket.
 You might want to change ip and credenticals in this file.
 You'll need to run this script manually.

 **This script requires `ESL.so` and `ESL.py` libraries from FreeSwitch!**